-The Environmental Assessment (EA) for the Rye Park Wind Farm was lodged with the NSW Department of Planning and Environment (DPE) in March 2014.
+- The Environmental Assessment (EA) for the Rye Park Wind Farm was lodged with the NSW Department of Planning and Environment (now known as Department of Planning, Industry and Environment, DPIE) in March 2014.
 A copy of the EA can be found here.

-The Project received planning approval for up to 92 turbines from the former NSW Planning Assessment Commission (PAC).
-A copy of the final approval and conditions can be downloaded here.
+- The Project received planning approval for up to 92 turbines from the former NSW Planning Assessment Commission (PAC) in May 2017.
+A copy of the final approval (Development Consent) and conditions can be downloaded here.

-- The Project also received approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) issued by the Department of the Environment and Energy in December 2017 (reference EPBC 2014/7163), and can be downloaded here.
+- The Project also received approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) issued by the Department of the Environment and Energy (now known as the Department of Agriculture, Water and Environment (DAWE) in December 2017 (reference EPBC 2014/7163), and can be downloaded here.

 During construction and operation of the wind farm there will be a number of activities required to comply with the Development Consent and EPBC Act approvals.
 These will include environmental compliance such as bird and bat monitoring, noise compliance monitoring and visual assessments to ensure compliance with the development consent requirements.